freshtaste/CausalModel/README.md

 # CausalModel

 *CausalModel* implements numerous casual inference methods widely used in statistics and economics.
-Started in 2020, the project aims to incorporate popular the causal inference models and methods, and possibly become a package for causal inference researchers both in the industry and academia.
+It also includes IPW and AIPW based treatment effect estimation under heterogeneous partial interference by Qu et al (2021): [Efficient Treatment Effect Estimation in Observational Studies under Heterogeneous Partial Interference](https://arxiv.org/pdf/2107.12420.pdf)

 The repository gets updated from time to time.
 Tools and models are added in an order that is mainly driven by personal interests.